OSU-HPCC/hpc-lessons/07_scaling.md

 ## Strong Scaling

 When we talk about scaling an algorithm, we can talk about both strong and weak scaling. *Strong scaling* is the idea that given a problem, if we use more nodes/threads to solve the problem, it should speed up how long it takes to complete the problem.
 This makes a lot of sense, more workers means the work goes quicker.
 Consider a pond full of fish.
-If we want to be environmentally irresponsible and fish all the fish and package them for sale, then ten people fishing will certainly get the job done faster than one person fishing.
-Furthermore, if only one person can run the packaging machine, then the time to finish the job will always be limited by the amount of time it takes for the one person packaging the fish to finish.
-Compounding the problem is that the more people fishing, the more they get in each other's way.
+Suppose we want to start a business and fish all the fish from the lake, packaging them for sale.
+Certainly ten people fishing will finish the job faster than one person fishing.
+However, if only one person can run the packaging machine, then the time to finish the job will always be limited by the amount of time it takes for the one person packaging the fish to finish.
+Compounding the problem is the fact that the more people fishing, the more they get in each other's way.
 In other words, having more people fishing at the same time will provide diminishing returns on the amount of time we save to finish the job.

 ![Fishing](img/fishing.png "Fishing")

 This is the idea of [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl's_law "Amdahl's Law").
 It says that there will alway be some part of our code that does not benefit from parallelism.
-This means our code is always restricted by this part and there is an upper limit on the amount of speed we gain by writing parallel code.
+This means our code is always restricted by this part, and there is an upper limit on the amount of speed we gain by writing parallel code.
 Compounding the issue is the overhead of communication between multiple processes.

 We have several submission scripts in this example that will put this to the test on Cowboy.
 Let's have a look.

 > Look at each of the `area.*.strong.pbs` submission scripts and discuss with the class the big idea of what they are doing.
 Students don't need to worry about every detail.
 What elements have we seen in class so far?
 What elements are new?
-> **Start with serial first??
-Then OpenMP, then hybrid??** - Jamie
+We can even take a peek at the C code if we're brave and there is time.

 Let's submit our jobs and put Amdahl's Law to the test on Cowboy.